harsh-ps-2003/rumi/README.md

 ### Path forward

 1. Add support for Private Information Retrieval (PIR) to further reduce server knowledge.
 Think about IT-PIR (if distributed servers are involved), cPIR (using Homomorphic encryptions but huge computational overhead).
 Try tinkering with Hybrid PIR-ORAM scheme referenced in [this](https://arxiv.org/pdf/1904.05452) paper.
 Use of PIR has significant performance tradeoffs!
+Distributed PIR bestows us stronger security and horizontal scability.
 2. Tinker with a Cuckoo hashing scheme proposed by [this](https://eprint.iacr.org/2020/997.pdf) paper to improve efficiency and reduce the need for large buckets and store blocks more efficiently in the Simple Path ORAM!
 Though not sure about its security bottlenecks!
 3. Implement a secure update mechanism using ZKPs.
 4. Goals: